 Any student project with a residential component.

-- Students must be currently enrolled in an architectural program in the Cincinnati region.
+- Students must be currently enrolled in an architectural program at the University of Cincinnati or Miami University.

 - Students must list their professors and team members if group work.